Philip Ryken

 Philip Graham Ryken (born 1966) is an American theologian, Presbyterian minister, and academic administrator.
-He is the eighth and current president of Wheaton College in Wheaton, Illinois.
+He is the eighth president of Wheaton College in Wheaton, Illinois.

 Early life and education

 Ryken was born on September 29, 1966.
 He received a Bachelor of Arts degree in English literature and philosophy from Wheaton College in 1988.
-He also completed a Master of Divinity degree from Westminster Theological Seminary in 1992 and a Doctor of Philosophy degree in historical theology from University of Oxford in 1995.
+He completed a Master of Divinity degree from Westminster Theological Seminary in 1992 and a Doctor of Philosophy degree in historical theology from University of Oxford in 1995.

 Professional life

 Ryken is an ordained teaching elder in the Presbyterian Church in America.
 He joined the pastoral staff of historic Tenth Presbyterian Church in Philadelphia in 1995 and was elevated to the position of senior minister upon the death of James Boice in 2000.
 In February 2010, the Board of Trustees at Wheaton College announced his selection as the college's eighth president, succeeding the retiring Duane Litfin.
-Ryken took office on July 1, 2010, and was formally inaugurated on September 17, 2010, at Edman Chapel.
+Ryken took office on July 1, 2010, and was formally inaugurated on September 17, 2010 at Edman Chapel.

 He is a member of the Alliance of Confessing Evangelicals, serving as a member of the alliance council, which features his expository preaching on its weekly national radio and internet broadcast, Every Last Word.